samrocketman/ekeyfinder/readme.txt

 Include the following information:

   - Version of keyfinder (as shown in the About dialog)
-  - Operating system and version
+  - Operating System and version